Programs of Study

 Dual-Degree Engineering Programs

-Concordia’s physics department offers three dual-degree 3+2 pre-engineering programs in partnership with the College of Engineering at North Dakota State University in Fargo, the College of Engineering at Valparaiso University in Valparaiso, Indiana, and the McKelvey School of Engineering at Washington University in St. Louis.
+Concordia’s physics department offers 3+2 dual-degree pre-engineering programs in partnership with the College of Engineering at North Dakota State University in Fargo and the College of Engineering at Valparaiso University in Valparaiso, Indiana.

 Students will complete three years of coursework at Concordia, graduating with a Bachelor of Arts degree in applied physics.
 The next two years of study will be at one of our partnering institutions listed above, graduating with a Bachelor of Science degree in engineering.